apache/incubator-graphar/docs/libraries/java/java.md

-Based on an efficient FFI for Java and C++ called [fastFFI](https://github.com/alibaba/fastFFI), the GraphAr Java library allows users to write Java for generating, loading and transforming GAR files.
+Based on an efficient FFI for Java and C++ called [fastFFI](https://github.com/alibaba/fastFFI), the GraphAr Java library allows users to write Java for generating, loading and transforming GraphAr format files.
 It consists of several components:

 -  **Information Classes**: As same with in the C++ library, the information classes are implemented to construct and access the meta